cised-ca/se-dir-ansible/README.md

 # Executing Playbooks

-To setup backend servers for the social enterprise directory, use the following playbook:
+To create backend servers for the social enterprise directory, use the following playbook:

   `ansible-playbook playbooks/se-dir-backend-playbook.yml`